Rajkumar-Khatua/React-Form-with-Validation/README.md

 ## File Structure

-- `SignupForm.jsx`: Contains the implementation of the SignupForm component.
+- `SignupForm.js`: Contains the implementation of the SignupForm component.
 - `SignupForm.css`: Stylesheet for styling the SignupForm component.
 - `README.md`: Documentation file explaining the usage and features of the SignupForm component.

 ## Aknowledgements